January 2, 2021 | Categories: Pet Health

 Be mindful of how many treats you’re doling out, too.
 These are calorie dense and add up fast.
 As a substitute, offer baby carrots or other veggies as a healthy treat.

-It can be hard to say no to those big eyes and wet noses, but table scraps are a no-no for dogs.
+It can be hard to say no to those big eyes and wet noses, but table scraps are a no-no for dogs and can put your dog in danger of health problems.
 People food can make pets gain weight, and food that is spicy or rich can cause digestive issues.
 As for that stereotypical dog with a bone?
 Not recommended, as bone fragments can get lodged in your pup’s digestive track.
 The one exception when it comes to people food is snacks that are low in calories and come in small pieces, like baby carrots or Cheerios; they can be used as rewards when you’re training a pet, says Dr. Cappel.

 Lack of exercise and mental stimulation is a big problem.
 “When people don’t spend enough time challenging their dogs mentally and physically, it often leads to either destructive or repetitive behaviors,” Dr. Cappel says.
 When you’re thinking about getting a pet, it’s important to factor in how much exercise they’ll need, how smart the breed is known to be, and how much time you have to devote to their care.
 “If you don’t keep your pet busy and challenged, they can end up being destructive or developing behavior problems,” she says.
 Think chewing your favorite pair of shoes or unrelentingly chasing its tail.